Barcelona Travel Guide – All you need to know!

 This is a total of €58.90 for the day, which is not exactly cheap.
 Of course, this does depend on what you do, if you’re not visiting museums or entering the restricted part of Gaudi’s buildings, then your day will be a lot cheaper!

 The Savvy Backpacker has a good guide to the various costs of travelling in Barcelona.
 It gives you an overview of prices and what you should expect to pay!

-My travel guide to Barcelona may not be the most positive guide about the city, but hopefully, it’s given you a fair assessment of Barcelona.
+My Barcelona travel guide may not be the most positive guide about the city, but hopefully, it’s given you a fair assessment of Barcelona.
 It’s a nice city, but I feel the hype it sometimes gets is unwarranted.

 Travelling to Barcelona is definitely worth it, especially if you venture outside of the city centre.
 Places like Tibidabo, Montserrat and Sitges are fantastic destinations, that offer more than overly touristic La Rambla!

-If you want to stick to the touristic areas in the centre that’s fine, but there are better things to do in Barcelona for me than this!
+If you want to stick to the touristic areas in the centre that’s fine, but there are lots more points of interest in Barcelona for me than this!
 Going outside of these areas will reward you with a better trip to Barcelona!

 Have you been to Barcelona?
-Do you agree with my travel guide to Barcelona or not?
+Do you agree with Barcelona travel guide or not?
 I would love to hear your thoughts in the comments below!